NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 A. A rotisserie team's 23-man active roster consists of the following players:

-1 second baseman
+· One (1) second baseman

-1 middle infielder (second baseman or shortstop)
+· One (1) middle infielder (second baseman or shortstop)

-1 first baseman
+· One (1) first baseman

-1 third baseman
+· One (1) third baseman

-1 utility man (any pitcher or position player)
+· One (1) utility man (any pitcher or position player)

 IV.
 THE ACTIVE PLAYER AUCTION

 A. Rotisserie teams acquire players at the start of the season via an active player auction.
-Under normal circumstances, the auction is held the first weekend following opening day.
-But we are rotisserians—normalcy doesn’t apply here; therefore, active player auction rules fall under three categories:

-B. UNIVERSAL Active Player Auction Rules
+B. Active Player Auction Rules

 1. Existing rotisserie teams begin the auction with selected players retained from the previous year's final roster.
 See section XVIII:A on roster protection for more details.